 Warm When It's Cool, Cool When It's Hot

 Wool fibers have the ability to absorb large amounts of moisture vapour, thereby directing moisture away from its immediate surroundings and back into the air to evaporate.
 Merino wool, in particular, is an active fibre, meaning it ‘breathes’ and has the ability to react to fluctuations in body temperature, helping you stay warm when it’s cold and cool when it’s hot.

 Think of Merino wool as the original sweat-wicker before synthetics were delivered to the masses; not only does it absorb moisture vapour (sweat) but also the odour molecules from our perspiration that are then released upon washing.
 Et voila!
 Who’d have thought the perfect year-round, globe-trotting companion would be a sheep?
 (Us… We did.)

 Soft on Sensitive Skin (and a sensitive earth)

 On average, as reported by global wool authority The Woolmark Company, wool uses 18% less energy than polyester and almost 70% less water than cotton to produce 100 sweaters.

+So, how does that affect me if I can't wear wool sweaters because of my sensitive skin?
 Merino wool is ‘superfine’, meaning its fibre is smoother than other breeds of wool, generating an almost unparalleled softness that won’t irritate human skin, even those with inflammatory sensitivities like eczema.